RGLD Royal Gold Inc

 Valuation

-The current pricing of the company reads trailing P/E of 38.91, forward P/E of 20.41, PEG of 2.40.
-A meaningful compression from trailing to forward P/E implies analysts are projecting earnings growth that could re-rate the company favorably if delivered.
+The current pricing of the company reads trailing P/E of 26.41, forward P/E of 19.14, PEG of 2.10.
+The trailing-to-forward compression is moderate — supportive of valuation, but not a dramatic signal of earnings acceleration.
 The PEG ratio signals a company priced at reasonable growth-adjusted value — adequate for the earnings outlook, without offering an obvious margin of safety.
-At 3.12, the aggregate current ratio reflects strong balance sheet liquidity across the company.
+At 3.52, the aggregate current ratio reflects strong balance sheet liquidity across the company.
 In aggregate, the valuation reads as fair to moderately stretched — leaving the investment case dependent on earnings execution rather than multiple expansion.

 Margins & Cash Generation